dibyendumajumdar/ravi/readthedocs/ravi-overview.rst

 Ravi also provides an `LLVM binding <http://the-ravi-programming-language.readthedocs.org/en/latest/llvm-bindings.html>`_; this is still work in progress so please check documentation for the latest status.

-As of July 2015 the `libgccjit <http://the-ravi-programming-language.readthedocs.org/en/latest/ravi-jit-libgccjit.html>`_ based JIT implementation is also functional but some byte codes are not yet compiled, and featurewise this implementation is somewhat lagging behind the LLVM based implementation.
+There is also a `libgccjit <http://the-ravi-programming-language.readthedocs.org/en/latest/ravi-jit-libgccjit.html>`_ based JIT implementation but this implementation is lagging behind the LLVM based implementation.
+Further development of this is currently not planned.

 Ravi Extensions to Lua 5.3
 ==========================